Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 For reports,we have use HighCharts library to present interative charts.For each type of type like Message Channel wise Session Stats,Department wise session stats,Platform wise session stats there is a separate high chart component.

+###11.
+Groups Container

+Agent Groups will be the group comprises of more than one agent.Any chat session can be assigned to a Group other than individual agent.The purpose of the group is to allow agents to work in collaboration for solving customer queries.There can be two types of Groups:

+1. Public Groups : Public Groups are visible to all agents within a company.Any agent can search and join a public group

+2. Private Groups : Only the agent who created a private group can add other agents in his group

+Groups container will receive all groups data from Kibo support api.

+i.
+GroupDetailView :

+In GroupDetailView.js,the details of a specific group will be presented.

+ii.
+GroupDetailView :

+It will enable user to modify group details and add other agents to group.

+iii.
+GroupCreateView :

+It will enable user to create a group

 ## Redux Files Structure
 We have used Redux for data and state handling on client side.
 Redux code is defined in shared/redux folder.